arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 ## Running Workflows
 An Arcaflow workflow is a definition of steps structured together to perform complex actions.
 Workflows are defined as machine-readable YAML and therefore can be version-controlled and shared easily to run in different environments.
 A workflow is a way of encapsulating and sharing expertise and ensuring reproducible results.

 Running a workflow only requires having the [Arcaflow engine binary](https://github.com/arcalot/arcaflow-engine/releases), the workflow definition file, and in most cases an input file.
-A config file is also optional and in some cases needed, depending on the target of the workflow.
+An optional config file also allows for setting workflow defaults, such as log levels.
 All of these files are typically defined in YAML.
 Additionally, the target of the workflow needs a compatible container platform, such as Podman, Docker, or Kubernetes.

 !!! note
     The default container platform for the Arcaflow engine is Podman.
 To use another platform, a [configuration file](/arcaflow/running/setup/#configuration) is required.

 A repository of [example workflows](https://github.com/arcalot/arcaflow-workflows) is available for reference and practice.
 Let's try running the [basic example](https://github.com/arcalot/arcaflow-workflows/basic-examples/basic).

-First we will clone the example workflows repository and set our working directory:
+First we will clone the example workflows repository:

 ```bash
 git clone https://github.com/arcalot/arcaflow-workflows.git
 ```

-Then we will run the workflow, setting the working directory as the context, and defining the workflow, configuration, and input files to use:
+Then we will run the workflow, setting the workflow directory as the context, and defining the workflow, configuration, and input files to use:

 ```bash
 arcaflow --context arcaflow-workflows/basic-examples/basic/ \